Financial Aid at MCC

 Audited (AU and Y) are not funded by financial aid and are excluded from all calculations.

-Developmental credit hours (courses below the 100 level) are included in both the completion rate and the GPA calculations.
+Developmental credit hours (courses below the 100 level) are included in the GPA calculation.
+Developmental credits are not included in the program completion or maximum timeframe standards.
 Students may receive financial aid for developmental credits up to a maximum of 30 credit hours.

 The grade points and credit hours earned for received grades for a repeated course is used in the GPA calculation.
 Students may receive financial aid for repeating a passed course one time.